Contributing to Klein¶

 tox.ini: for example,

-tox -e py33-tw150will run tests with Python 3.3 and Twisted 15.0.
+tox -e py35-twcurrentwill run tests with Python 3.5 and the current released version of Twisted.
 To run only one or a few specific tests in the suite, add a filename or fully-qualified Python path to the end of the test invocation: for example,

 tox klein.test.test_app.KleinTestCase.test_foowill run only the